yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/meetings-help-us-and-kill-our-projects),
 [photos](https://www.facebook.com/yegor256/posts/10209204748545730),
 [video](https://www.youtube.com/watch?v=dE0_j4Kk6jo).
-There were over 250 people and just two main tracks &mdash; good setup.
+There were over 250 people and just two main tracks&mdash;good setup.
 A comfortable location, careful organization, good food, expenses paid.
 The only problem was the content.
 Most presentations were rather boring and not well prepared.
 Aside from that, I liked it.